LandRegistry/bg-dev-pack-redesign/app/apis/application-information/1.0/index.md

 ---
 layout: api-overview.njk

-title: Application Information API
+title: Application information API
-description: Use this service to get information about a specific application.
+description: Use this service to get information about a specific application

 eleventyNavigation:
   key: Application Information API v1.0